In Praise of Eastern Europe

 As most of the continent rushes headlong into cultural oblivion, nations like Croatia, Romania, and the Visegrad Group (also known as the V4—Poland, the Czech Republic, Slovakia, and Hungary) have refused to follow suit and take the plunge.
 They’ve helped form the bulwark against just about every major easterly invasion for the past eight hundred years, and perhaps it’s only fitting that would be the case once again.

 They’ll need to battle new “directional” threats, however, as the door to the rest of Europe is wide open and where once Charles Martel slammed that door shut to Islam in 732 AD, the France of today offers no such resistance.
-The now-infamous Sailer Graph shows a native European population in demographic decline contrasted sharply with an exploding sub-Saharan African population increasingly embracing the tenets of fundamentalist Islam and flooding, along with their Arab compatriots, completely unvetted by port authorities into Europe’s soft underbelly.
-The immigrant populations from Africa and the Middle East have approximately three times the number of children as the native populations.
+The European population is in demographic decline, contrasted sharply with an exploding sub-Saharan African population increasingly embracing the tenets of fundamentalist Islam and flooding, along with their Middle Eastern compatriots, completely unvetted by authorities into Europe’s soft underbelly.
+The immigrant populations from Africa and the Middle East that have settled in Europe are having approximately three times the number of children as the native populations.
 Consequently, countries like Spain, Greece, and Italy will be wholly unrecognizable in a few decades if things continue at this rate, their native populations halved and replaced by Africans and Middle Easterners, their nations cratered and utterly transformed.

 Not only are the mass influx of Islamic adherents and Europeans’ staggeringly low fertility rates negatively changing the fabric of much of the continent, the Westernized immigrants from previous generations’ children, seeing a yawning void where our civilizational confidence used to be, are renouncing their places of birth for the global dawa and jihad.
 They’ve internalized the ubiquitous Leftist propaganda that the West is evil and oppressive, they see this reflected in our vacuous, debased popular culture, and they’ve turned to an ideology that actually stands for something in order to eradicate the perceived moral bankruptcy of Western civilization.
 That Islam is the evil and oppressive ideology is the elephant in the room the supplicative West is incapable of addressing, so bent and weakened in its multi-culti, self-loathing discourse.
 The threat to European identity, sovereignty, and even existence as we know it is multi-directional and increasingly grim.
 All over the continent and across the globe a referendum on the future is coming.